-First semester coursework covers computer concepts, keyboarding, word processing, spreadsheets, multi-media presentations, and an introduction to operating systems.
-The second semester covers the fundamentals of system set-up, hardware assembly, maintenance and troubleshooting.
+First semester coursework covers computer concepts, word processing, spreadsheets, multi-media presentations, and the fundamentals of system set-up, hardware assembly, and maintenance.
+The second semester covers the operating systems, trouble shooting, basic networking and ............
 The final semester introduces the student to the basics of network installation, configuration, administration, and maintenance.
 The program's ultimate goal is to prepare students to sit for industry certifications such as the A+ Hardware and Software exam and the Network+ exam.
-Only full-time day classes are available on the main campus.
+Full-time day and night classes are available on the main campus.

 The program curriculum begins with an introduction to computer concepts and applications which include word processing, spreadsheets, presentations, and e-mail.
 Instruction continues with training for computer hardware and software service and repair in preparation for the Comptia A+ Certification.
 The last semester is an introduction to Networking and will focus on preparing for the Comptia Network+ certification.

 - Responsible for installing, maintaining, and repairing personal computer equipment, including hardware, software, operating systems and networking